-- 11.1.1.2.
-Annually, each analyst who will be performing the method must complete a continuing DOC for each target analyte.
-The continuing DOC may be completed by one of the following techniques if available: - 11.1.1.2.1.
+- 11.1.1.2.1.
 Acceptable performance of a blind sample, such as an external proficiency test. - 11.1.1.2.2.
 Acceptable performance of an initial DOC as described above in 11.1.1. - 11.1.2.
 If major changes to the method or the instrumentation are made, or the laboratory/analyst has not performed the method in a twelve (12) month period, the analyst must complete an initial DOC as described in (Section 11.1.1).
 Minor changes to the method are evaluated using the LCS (Section 11.5). - 11.1.3.
-All initial and ongoing DOCs must be documented.

-11.2.
-LOD

-- 11.2.1.
-An LOD study must be completed and documented for all target analytes in each matrix (See section 1.1 and NYS DOH MML-301), on each instrument used to analyze sample extracts.
+All initial and continuing DOC's must be documented. - 11.2.
+LOD - 11.2.1.
+An LOD study must be completed and documented for all target analytes (See section 1.1) in each matrix (See MML-301-SOP), on each instrument used to analyze sample extracts.
 An LOD study consists of the analysis of seven to ten laboratory control samples in a blank sample matrix that have been fortified with all target analytes at no more than twice the laboratory's minimum reporting limit.
 The fortified samples must be treated as real samples and taken through all applicable method procedures.
 It is recommended that the laboratory control samples be prepared and analyzed over a period of several days, so that day-to-day variations are reflected in the precision of the data, however, this is not a requirement. - 11.2.2.
 Calculate the mean recovery and SD for each analyte.
 Use the following equation to calculate the LOD:

-LOD = standard deviation of the n samples $(\mu g/mL) t^1$
+LOD = standard deviation of the n samples $(\mu g/mL) t^{1}$

-t is the value for the 99% confidence level with n-1 degrees of freedom where n is the number of replicates.
+t1 is the value for the 99% confidence level with n-1 degrees of freedom where n is the number of replicates.